Hamzaaasif/Flats-Booking-system/README.md

 ## Getting Started

-Clonr this repo by the link: https://github.com/Hamzaaasif/Flats-Booking-system.git
+Clone this repo by the link: https://github.com/Hamzaaasif/Flats-Booking-system.git

 ### Prerequisites